 One of the most surprising aspects of the Google update is that there is no mention of page-load times.
 People’s attention spans are much shorter when using mobile devices, and they have much higher expectations in terms of speed, redirects and loading errors.
 In the past, those features were major factors in rankings for mobile SEO.
 It’s probable that page speed and load times will be the focus of upcoming updates to the rankings because of their importance to consumers.

 The other major mobile-friendly feature that isn’t mentioned is a metric for deep linking, the process of linking to app load screens and other pages deep within a website’s architecture.
 Deep linking not only helps SEO, it also helps consumers stay engaged.
 Deep linking makes it easier for users to go right from the search to an app download page or from a mobile email to a product page on an e-commerce site.

 Deep linking encourages cross-channel campaigns, such as a promotion that links directly to a camera app where customers can take a picture with your brand.
 They can then post the picture on their preferred social channels for greater engagement across private networks.
 Look for better use of deep linking to be another ranking factor very soon.

 How to Become More Mobile-Friendly

-If you are considering ways to make your site more mobile-friendly, start by contacting Folsom Creative, a full-service web design, development, support and marketing agency that can prepare your website for the future.
+If you are considering ways to make your site more mobile-friendly, start by contacting Folsom Creative, a full-service web design, development, support, and marketing agency that can prepare your website for the future.
 Whether you need to remedy your mobile ranking or want to jump ahead in the marketplace, we’ve got the answers you need, with innovative web design based on extensive market research.

 We are dedicated to not just building for better customer engagement; we also provide post-development support and maintenance.
-Folsom Creative has you covered for updates to code, tighter security, and creative content management.
+Folsom Creative has you covered for updates to the code, tighter security, and creative content management.
 All the way from professional branding and logo design to precision development incorporating the latest tools and trends, we can place you far ahead of your competition.